The Greatest Beer Run Ever: Plot

 In Saigon, Chickie learns his ship has sailed for the Philippines due to warnings of an impending attack.
-Hieu directs him to the U.S. Embassy where a woman arranges a flight to Manila to rejoin the ship.
+Hieu directs him to the U.S. Embassy where a woman arranges a flight to Manila in the Philippines to rejoin the ship.
 He returns to the Caravelle Hotel and shows anti-war journalists photos as proof that he went to LZ Jane.
-When the Viet Cong invades Saigon in the surprise Tet Offensive, Chickie and photographer Arthur Coates explore the streets, where Chickie sees Hieu killed in the Viet Cong attack on US Embassy.
+When the Viet Cong invades Saigon in the surprise Tet Offensive, Chickie and photographer Arthur Coates explore the streets, where Chickie sees Hieu killed in the Viet Cong attack on US Embassy, as well as a US military vehicle blowing a hole in the perimeter wall from the outside.
 Coates photographs the aftermath of the embassy attack.
 The two drive to the scene of an explosion at Long Binh Post, where Coates explains that the military would rather fake an entry hole in the embassy wall than admit that the attack was an inside job.
 Chickie shares a beer with one last wounded friend, Bobby Pappas, who confirms Tommy Minogue's death.

 Chickie returns home with a changed perspective on the war.
 He sits in a park among tributes for soldiers and shares his last beer with Christine.
-The epilogue reveals that Collins, Duggan, McLoone, and Pappas returned from the war alive while Chickie had a long career with the New York City sandhoggers union.
-The film ends with a contemporary photograph of the group gathered for drinks.
+Collins, Duggan, McLoone, and Pappas returned from the war alive, and they all, "mostly," quit drinking.
+Although he never realized his childhood dreams of becoming a police officer, or selling peanuts at the Polo Grounds, Chickie graduated high school and Harvard University's Kennedy School of Government.
+After a long career with the New York City tunnel builders sandhog union, he eventually became their legislative and political director.
+A contemporary photograph of "The Boys Today" illustrates the real-life Inwood friends, Duggan, Pappas, Chickie, Collins, and McLoone.